l3wi/HUB/knowledge-base/README.md

 ### Overview

-This section provides a description of the inner workings of IOTA Hub
+This section provides a description of the inner workings of IOTA Hub including architecture, functions, limitations, and guidelines for contributing.